Tezza48/Tezza48.github.io/_posts/2017-04-10-targa-24-bit-support.markdown

 ---
 layout: post
-title: "Targa: 24 bit support"
+title: "Targa: 24-bit support"
 date: "2017-04-10 00:00:00 +0100"
 categories: Dissertation
 comments: true
 ---

-# Targa: 24 bit Texture Support
+# Targa: 24-bit Texture Support

-At this point in the project i really just want to have a render of the Sponza scene with all of it's txtures applied as it's now close to the end of the project and i am getting excited to see the whole thing come together
+At this point in the project I just want to have a render of the Sponza scene with all its textures applied as it's now close to the end of the project and I am getting excited to see the whole thing come together

-I ran into a problem with the provided textures which were all in JPEG format, which the engine cannot import, and i could only get GIMP to esport to TARGA as 24 bit which was not supported.
+I ran into a problem with the provided textures which were all in JPEG format, which the engine cannot import, and I could only get GIMP to export to TARGA as 24 bit which was not supported.
 I chose the sensible choice and added the support for using 24 bit Targas.

 ## The method

-Initially i had to convert the textures to .tga in GIMP which took far longer than i had anticipated, were it in Photoshop i could have set up a simple macro however i rarely use GIMP so that was not sopething i know how to do so i had to do it the old fashioned way and manually export each file.
+Initially I had to convert the textures to .tga in GIMP which took far longer than I had anticipated, were it in Photoshop I could have set up a simple macro however I rarely use GIMP so that was not something I know how to do so I had to do it the old-fashioned way and manually export each file.

-Then i started on modifying the importer in my content manager.
-The first port of call was removing the if statement that threw an error if the texture's bit depth was not 32, i replaced this with a switch block and placed the existing colour revering loop under the case: 32.
+Then I started on modifying the importer in my content manager.
+The first port of call was removing the if statement that threw an error if the texture's bit depth was not 32, I replaced this with a switch block and placed the existing colour revering loop under the case: 32.

-To make the data usable as a texture in DirectX i had to add alpha data to the texture, therefore inserting a new byte after every three existing ones.
-To do this i created a new array of `char`s of size width * height * 4, which i fill up using the data from the file, simultaneously swapping the blue and red channels as i do with the 32 bit files.
+To make the data usable as a texture in DirectX I had to add alpha data to the texture, therefore inserting a new byte after every three existing ones.
+To do this I created a new array of `char`s of size width * height * 4, which I fill up using the data from the file, simultaneously swapping the blue and red channels as I do with the 32-bit files.

-this ended up being very simple to do as i just iterate through a variable for the index in the 24 bit texture and the 32 bit texture at the same time adding 3 or 4 respectively, realizing i could do this in a for loop was helpful and i am sure i will be able to use it elsewhere in similar situations. i then just fill in the new larger array using the 3 existing bytes and setting the 4th byte to 255, completely opaque.
+this ended up being very simple to do as I just iterate through a variable for the index in the 24-bit texture and the 32-bit texture at the same time adding 3 or 4 respectively, realizing I could do this in a for loop was helpful and I am sure I will be able to use it elsewhere in similar situations.
+I then just fill in the new larger array using the 3 existing bytes and setting the 4th byte to 255, completely opaque.

 The loop is as follows: